rochacbruno/impedimenta/ansible/roles/check-units/README.md

 check-units
 ===========

-Periodically check for failed units.
+Periodically check for failed units, on a system-wide or per-user basis.

-If any units have failed, send an email notification.
+If any failed units are found, send an email notification.

+Multiple instances of systemd may be installed on a host.
+One instance controls the host as a whole, and this is the instance that has PID 1.
+Additional instances may be spawned on a per-user basis.
+This role configures *very* basic monitoring for any number of those managers.

+If monitoring is configured for a user, make sure to add them to the "ichi-machines" group.
+Otherwise, they won't have permission to send emails.

 Usage
 -----

-Sample usage:
+To configure system-wide monitoring, place something like the following in a
+playbook:

 ```yaml
 - hosts: all